Impulse measurements enhanced with squeezed readout light: Optomechanics background

 \section{Optomechanics background}

 The field of levitated optomechanics has undergone substantial advancement in the last 50 years, with particles ranging from $50$~nm to $10~\mu$m being successfully trapped using various techniques~\cite{millen2020Optomechanics}.
 Because these systems can be substantially isolated from environmental effects when operated in high-vacuum, they have great potential as quantum sensors~\cite{millen2020Optomechanics,gonzalez-ballestero2021levitodynamics,moore2021Searching}.
-While modern experiments involving levitated particles, of course, contain a plethora of subtle experimental and theoretical details, the basic working principle can be understood by studying two distinct but, as we will see, highly related optomechanical systems shown in Fig.~\ref{fig:FP-and-slab}.
+While modern experiments involving levitated particles, of course, contain a plethora of subtle experimental and theoretical details, the basic working principle can be understood by studying a simple Fabry-Perot cavity or a harmonically suspended dielectric slab (as shown in shown in Fig.~\ref{fig:FP-and-slab}).

 We assume that these dielectrics are suspended via a harmonic potential and then interrogated by an electromagnetic field to obtain information about the time-dependent position, $x(t)$.
 From this data, one can infer information about impulses using linear response theory.
 Let us briefly review the formalism of how this works (see, for example Sec.
 IIC of Ref~\cite{beckey2023quantum} for more details).